Model Preserving Compression for Neural Networks: Introduction

 \section{Introduction}

-Modern vastly over-parameterized deep networks have been shown to be effective models for a wide range of machine learning tasks.
-However, the same over-parameterization that seemingly helps drive their efficacy makes them computationally expensive to train and evaluate at inference time.
-There has recently been a significant theoretical and empirical effort to understand the necessity of over-parameterization and develop algorithmic techniques that can effectively compress (or prune) networks while retaining their performance.
+There has recently been a significant theoretical and empirical effort to understand the necessity of over-parameterization for deep learning models and to develop algorithmic techniques that can effectively compress (or prune) them while retaining performance.
 This work is largely driven by results that show over-parameterization may aid in training via stochastic algorithms, but that the solutions found are often highly redundant~\cite{frankle2018lottery,frankle2020linear,jaderberg2014speeding,luo2017thinet} and therefore can be compressed.
-We develop a novel pruning methodology that uses unlabeled data to automatically exploit redundancy in trained models and perform structured pruning (i.e., removing redundant neurons/channels) that simultaneously updates the remaining network parameters.
-By construction, our method provides theoretical guarantees even without any additional training, though performance can typically be further improved by fine tuning.

-The core technical development in our pruning methodology is the novel use of a so-called interpolative decomposition (discussed in Section~\ref{sec:ID}) to produce low-rank approximations of layers that directly incorporate the action of the activation function.
-By incorporating the activation function, our method differs substantially from low-rank approximation methods that directly approximate the weight matrices.
-Incorporation of the activation function renders the singular value decomposition (SVD) unsuitable for our task.
-Concisely, we are able to ``propagate'' low-rank factorizations through activation functions by forcing the approximation to be built using columns of the appropriate matrices directly---a process that allows for explicit sub-selection of neurons/channels.
-We outline the details of our technique in Section~\ref{sec:pruneID} for simple fully connected neural networks.
-Extensions to different layer types and more complex architectures can be found in Section~\ref{sec:extendid}.
+Typically the focus has been on reducing parameter counts or FLOPs while maintaining accuracy---a task that often necessitates significant fine tuning of compressed models.
+However, we argue that further criteria are warranted to enable the adoption of compression methods amongst practitioners: (1) preserving the model's per-example decisions ensures the preservation of more fine-grain properties, e.g. fairness~\cite{barocas-hardt-narayanan,rothfair,goel2018fair,roth2019fair,aram2021fair} or adversarial robustness~\cite{carlini2019evaluating,liang2019adversarial,kolter2019adversarial,hein2020adversarial,silva2020adversarial}; (2) compressing networks while retaining their computational structure ensures compatibility with the rest of the machine learning pipeline; and (3) automatically determining per-layer sizing and minimizing the need for fine tuning alleviates key challenges when using compression methods in practice.